 Cycling and rowing are other fitness alternatives to try this year.
 The pandemic brought numerous changes to the fitness industry and many people started looking for at-home workout solutions.
 Consequently, Peloton rose to the challenge and became one of the most popular forms of exercise.
 Purchasing your own indoor bike and joining online instructors made it really convenient for people.
 Since then, the indoor cycling industry and demand is booming.

 You don’t have to purchase your own indoor bike.
 You can join one of the hundreds of classes offered at local gyms each week.
 The positive thing about going to a gym class is the motivation and energetic vibe you get, which significantly helps get through the cycling workout.
 Rowing is another great alternative, especially for those who have bad knees.
 These classes are an excellent way to build your overall fitness, give your legs and arms a good workout, and burn fat.

 This fitness alternative combines yoga and acrobatics.
 This practice requires a partner or a group, the base is the person who is mostly on the ground and provides stability and support for the flyer, who is elevated off the ground.
 Acroyoga is great for strength training, flexibility, balance, core strength, and even confidence.
 It includes static poses, acrobatic flying, and can even include therapeutic flying which adds some massaging.

-Whether you have made new year resolutions to get fit and healthy or not, looking after your health is a necessity, not an option.
+Whether you have new resolutions to get fit and healthy or not, looking after your health is a necessity, not an option.
 This year, try the above trendy fitness alternatives to help you get fitter, mix up your usual routine, and have fun while exercising.

 To a Fitter Healthier You,